shashwatak/chuck-wagon-backend/README.md

     ]
 `

+## TODO

+- Include REST Endpoints to POST new Truck information
+- Include a frontend to navigate and browse the data

-## Design Overview
+## Design Overview (Why Django?)

 Going into the project, my biggest concern was hosting and actually serving the data.
 I chose Heroku for hosting, because it is very simple to set up and the documentation is solid.
-This was the main driver of many of my subsequent framework/library decisions: does it pair well with Heroku.
+Django and Heroku work well together, and plenty of documentation exists to get started.

 Django (with Postgres) provides the backend, exposing the trucks through rendered JSON.
 Apps can GET from the endpoints and receive the locations and names of trucks.
 I chose Django because I have some familiarity with Python, and the Heroku sample app was quite helpful.
 Django also provides Testing out of the box, so there is no need to integrate a seperate testing framework.

+### Django vs Node

+The advantage of Node.js is that it's extremely lightweight and easy to get started.
+You can get up and running in seconds.

+Django takes a good amount of fiddling, with server  and databse configs, but once it's running, it become smoother sailing.
+Being able to refer to the data as instances of a Model class is very pleasant (as opposed to dealing with raw JSON everywhere).

+It's possible to set up a Model-View-Whatever with Node.js, but then you have to start bringing in more frameworks and libraries.
+Django comes with the whole package, including tests.

 ## Files of interest